 Dr Madhu Satsangi teaches and researches at the University of Stirling.
 He became convenor of the RHS in February 2010.
 Madhu’s doctoral thesis looked at the social relations of rural housing provision and he is qualified in Environmental Science and Town and Regional Planning.
 From the late 1990s, Madhu has led and published researched into rural housing provision, including work on rural housing associations, the role of private landowners in affordable housing, emergent community land ownership and the rural home ownership grant.
 His latest publication is “The rural housing question” written with Nick Gallent and Mark Bevan.
 Madhu has previously been a committee member of Positive Action for Training in Housing (Scotland) and the Housing Studies Association. email@example.com

-Norma is a Team Leader in Planning and Policy for Housing and Community Care Services in Perth and Kinross Council.
+Norma is a Team Leader in Planning and Policy for Housing and Communities in Perth and Kinross Council.
 In 1986, Norma started work in housing as a Housing Assistant covering rural areas in the north and west of Perth and Kinross.
 Over the past thirty years, she has worked mainly in strategic planning in housing.
-In more recent years, this role has been broadened to include planning and policy for Care Services.
+Her main areas of work focus on the Local Housing Strategy, the Strategic Housing Investment Plan and the implementation of the Affordable Housing Policy throughout Perth and Kinross.
+In more recent years, Norma’s role with Perth and Kinross Council has been broadened to include planning and policy for Care Services.

 Prof Sarah Skerratt